Which Of The Following Is A Biased Estimator

 s² = Σ(xi - x̄)² / (n-1)

 Why (n-1)?
 Using (n-1) corrects for the degrees of freedom.
-The sample mean (x̄) is calculated from the sample itself, thereby reducing the independent pieces of information in the dataset.
+Plus, the sample mean (x̄) is calculated from the sample itself, thereby reducing the independent pieces of information in the dataset.
 Using 'n' in the denominator results in an underestimate of the population variance.
-The unbiased estimator of the population variance is:

 s² = Σ(xi - x̄)² / (n-1)